SCOTCHMAN'S CREEK GOLF CLUB

 Golf Program

-We conduct twice weekly 18 hole competitions.
 Tuesday fields in the order of 50-60 players are common, whilst Friday entries usually range from 30-40.
 Tee off on both days is from first light until all are away, to suit the obligations of the Course Managers to the public and other user groups.
 There is also a separate 9 hole competition played on Tuesdays for those members who are getting older or are recovering from injury or illness (see below).
 A Thursday competition is also held commencing at approximately 10:30 am.

-A diverse and challenging Golfing Program is developed annually and includes several annual Championship Events and Seasonal Plates, Medal Days, occasional Novelty Events and inter club competitions with other mens and ladies clubs.
+A diverse and challenging Golfing Program is developed annually and includes several annual Championship Events and Seasonal Plates, Medal Days, occasional Novelty Events and inter-club competitions with other mens and ladies clubs.

 In short, Members are fully challenged with a variety of golfing formats developed by the Match Committee within the disciplines of established playing Protocols.